TwentyFourMinutes/StringyEnums/README.md

 Otherwise the method will throw a `KeyNotFoundException` which can have several reasons:

 - The enum does not exist
+- The enum isn't decorated with the `StringRepresentationAttribute`
 - The enum wasn't added to the cache
-- The enum doesn't implement a member with the required `StringRepresentation`
+- The enum doesn't implement a member with the required `StringRepresentationAttribute`

 ## Features